alexeygrigorev/mlwiki.org/index.php/Point_Swizzling.md

 ---
-title: "Point Swizzling"
 layout: default
 permalink: /index.php/Point_Swizzling
+tags:
+- database-systems-architecture
+title: Point Swizzling
 ---

-# Point Swizzling

 How to manage pointers to blocks and records if they are moved between main and secondary memory?

 ## Translation Table